0

 The Victorian self-help advocate Samuel Smiles had published his first biography of George Stephenson in 1857, and although attacked as biased in the favour of George at the expense his rivals as well as his son, it was popular and 250,000 copies were sold by 1904.
 The Band of Hope were selling biographies of George in 1859 at a penny a sheet, and at one point there was a suggestion to move George's body to Westminster Abbey.
 The centenary of George's birth was celebrated in 1881 at Crystal Palace by 15,000 people, and it was George who was featured on the reverse of the Series E five pound note issued by the Bank of England between 1990 and 2003.
 The Stephenson Railway Museum in North Shields is named after George and Robert Stephenson.

-Text imported from Wikipedia article "Robert Stephenson" and modified on 22 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Robert Stephenson" and modified on July 22, 2019 according to the CC-BY-SA 4.0 International license.

 Bibliography